ValerieAldunce/dsci_project/PROPOSAL.md

 ```

-We renamed the columns with names that we can understand and therfore manipulate easier.
-Then we selected only the four columns that we are interested in examining, cholesterol levels, blood sugar levels, age and presence of heart disease.
+We renamed the columns with names that we can understand, then selected the four columns that we are interested in examining, cholesterol levels, blood pressure levels, age and presence of heart disease.

 ```R
 #Clean and wrangle your data into a tidy format